- Population: 22.25 million

 We began working in Cameroon in early 2016, focussing our efforts in the Far North region by:

-- Providing emergency cash to the most vulnerable families, up to $113 per month for three months
+- Providing emergency cash to the most vulnerable families

 - Distributing emergency hygiene supplies to women and girls, and educating people on good hygiene practice to prevent disease